-Point Joe (#5 on the map): Point Joe is my next recommendation on your 17-Mile Drive adventure.
+Point Joe is my next recommendation on your 17-Mile Drive adventure.
 Back in the day, this rocky area was often mistaken as the entrance to the southern end of the Monterey Bay and several ships crashed here.

 My next recommended stop is China Rock because this is an interesting historical stop.
 It used to be home to a small Chinese fishing village.

 The next stop is perfect for nature lovers.
 This stop along 17-Mile Drive is called bird rock due to the number of birds in the area.
 It's also home to several sea lions and seals.

 It's estimated to be more than 250 years old.
 The tree took a beating during a massive storm in 2019 when its smaller branch broke off it.
 However, it's still alive and thriving as strong as ever.

 These unique and spooky trees here are like the Lone Cypress from stop #12 because they are also Monterey Cypresses.
 These trees have been bleached white and has their bark stripped by the harsh winds and rainstorms in this area.

 The Pebble Beach Visitors Center features more than 20 exhibits that explain more about the history of this area.
 It's also a retail shop where you will find drinks and can buy souvenirs of your journey.